 Chapel Stained Glass

 Since its dedication in 1992, the Chapel of St. Timothy and St. Titus has served as the site of thousands of daily services and numerous special events.
-It was intentionally constructed in the center of campus — reflecting the Seminary community’s emphasis on worship as the central activity of its life and being.
+It was intentionally constructed in the center of campus — reflecting the Seminary community’s emphasis on worship as a central activity of its life and being.

 The Finckes were generous supporters of the Seminary.
 In addition to setting aside funds specifically for the installation of new stained glass windows in the chapel, the couple also provided gifts that established endowed professorships and scholarships for students.

 The committee presented the results of their careful study and received approval from the Seminary’s Board of Regents to proceed with the project.
 The installation of the windows began in 2020 and was completed in 2022.

 New theme, same mission